chevron_rightDo I have to get approval to paint my house a different color?

 chevron_rightHow do I get my pool code?

-Every homeowner will receive new pool codes for the 2019 season.
 Green Country will mail pool codes to each home/property owner prior to opening the pool for the 2019 season.
 As long as you have a zero balance with HOA dues, your pool code will work.
-If you lose your pool code, you will need to contact Green Country.If you're a renter, you will need to contact the landlord/leasing company for your pool code.
+If you lose your pool code or your code does not work, you will need to contact Green Country.If you're a renter, you will need to contact the landlord/leasing company for your pool code.
 It is the responsibility of the home/property owner (landlord, leasing company, etc) to provide tenants with pool codes (Green Country will distribute the pool codes to them at the same time Green Country provides the pool codes to homeowners).Incidents of pool rule violations will be handled by the Board on a case-by-case basis, but it can include permanent pool code revocation and banishment from the pool area.

 chevron_rightHow many homes are in Southern Reserve and how old is the neighborhood?